Naruko Kita Station

 Naruko Kita Station (鳴子北駅, Naruko Kita-eki) is an underground metro station located in Tempaku-ku, Nagoya, Aichi Prefecture, Japan operated by the Nagoya Municipal Subway’s Sakura-dōri Line.
 It is located 16.0 kilometers from the terminus of the Sakura-dōri Line at Taiko-dori Station.

 History

-Naruko Kita Station was opened on 27 March 2011.
+Naruko Kita Station was opened on 27 March 2011 as part of the Sakura-dōri Line's extension to Tokushige.